zhangzhuang15/JasonPackages/README.md

     > when use pnpm and lerna together, lerna will
     > block `link` `add` `bootstrap` command, so
     > you cannot install dependencies with lerna

+## lerna command conclusion

+### lerna create

+if you want to create a new package whose name is `@jasonzhang15/A` under "packages" directory, please run:
+`lerna create A`

+then, follow the hints of lerna, modify the package name to `@jasonzhang15/A`.

+finally, a directory `packages/A` will be created, and the name of package in this directory is `@jasonzhang15/A`